ant0804/subsonic-svn/README.md

 <!--
 # README.md
-# EugeneKay/subsonic
+# EugeneKay/LibreSonic
 -->
-Subsonic
+LibreSonic
 ========

-What is Subsonic?
+What is LibreSonic?
 -----------------

-Subsonic is a free, web-based media streamer, providing ubiqutious access to your music.
+LibreSonic is a free, web-based media streamer, providing ubiqutious access to your music.
 Use it to share your music with friends, or to listen to your own music while at work.
 You can stream to multiple players simultaneously, for instance to one player in your kitchen and another in your living room.

-Subsonic is designed to handle very large music collections (hundreds of gigabytes).
+LibreSonic is designed to handle very large music collections (hundreds of gigabytes).
 Although optimized for MP3 streaming, it works for any audio or video format that can stream over HTTP, for instance AAC and OGG.
-By using transcoder plug-ins, Subsonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.
+By using transcoder plug-ins, LibreSonicic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.

 If you have constrained bandwidth, you may set an upper limit for the bitrate of the music streams.
-Subsonic will then automatically resample the music to a suitable bitrate.
+LibreSonic will then automatically resample the music to a suitable bitrate.

-In addition to being a streaming media server, Subsonic works very well as a local jukebox.
+In addition to being a streaming media server, LibreSonic works very well as a local jukebox.
 The intuitive web interface, as well as search and index facilities, are optimized for efficient browsing through large media libraries.
-Subsonic also comes with an integrated Podcast receiver, with many of the same features as you find in iTunes.
+LibreSonic also comes with an integrated Podcast receiver, with many of the same features as you find in iTunes.

-Based on Java technology, Subsonic runs on most platforms, including Windows, Mac, Linux and Unix variants.
+Based on Java technology, LibreSonic runs on most platforms, including Windows, Mac, Linux and Unix variants.

 License
 -------

-Subsonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
+LibreSonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).

 The [Upstream Project](http://www.subsonic.org/pages/premium.jsp) offers a "Subsonic Premium" license to enable all features of their distribution.
 The code in this repository and associated binaries do not require nor accept a license key.